Max Kennedy: Career

-Kennedy endorsed Senator Barack Obama in the 2008 Democratic presidential primaries, and campaigned for Obama.
-In June 2008, Kennedy introduced Obama at a dinner in Hickory Hill, the McLean, Virginia homestead of his mother Ethel Kennedy.
+Kennedy endorsed Senator Barack Obama in the 2008 Democratic presidential primaries, and campaigned for him.
+In June 2008, Kennedy introduced Obama at a dinner at Hickory Hill, the McLean, Virginia homestead of his mother, Ethel Kennedy.

 In October 2009, Kennedy endorsed Alan Khazei in the January 2010 special election to fill the U.S. Senate seat of his late uncle, Ted Kennedy.

 Kennedy was nominated by President Obama to serve as a member of the Board of the Directors of the Overseas Private Investment Corporation (OPIC), and the Senate confirmed him by voice vote in October 2011.
 He served as a board member from 2011 until January 2018.

 In 2004, along with his mother and siblings, Kennedy supported the demolition of the Ambassador Hotel in Los Angeles (the site of his father's 1968 murder) in order to make way for a new public school complex.
 Kennedy said that a school was "a fitting memorial" for his father and that no part of the hotel site should be retained as a memorial, writing, "The Ambassador Hotel has nothing to do with who my father was or what he tried to do with his life."
-In 2021, after his father's assassin Sirhan Sirhan was recommended for parole, Kennedy was one of six surviving Kennedy children to oppose the proposed release; two other surviving children supported parole for Sirhan.
+In 2021, after his father's assassin, Sirhan Sirhan, was recommended for parole, Kennedy was one of six surviving Kennedy children to oppose the proposed release; two other surviving children supported parole for Sirhan.

 Personal life

-Kennedy married Victoria Anne Strauss on July 13, 1991 at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
+Kennedy married Victoria Anne Strauss on July 13, 1991, at the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
 They have one son, Matthew Maxwell Taylor Kennedy Jr. (b.
 1993), and two daughters, Caroline Summer Rose Kennedy (b.
 1994), and Noah Isabella Rose Kennedy (b.
 1998).

 When Max and Edward Kennedy Jr. were children, grandmother Rose would tell them the story of how their uncle, President John F. Kennedy, saved a member of his PT boat crew in World War II by towing him to an island.
 Max visited the Solomon Islands in 2002 with Robert Ballard to revisit the scene of the story of John F. Kennedy's PT-109; they met Biuku Gasa and Eroni Kumana, the native coastwatcher scouts who found the missing Kennedy and his crew.

+Kennedy has endorsed incumbent Democrat Joe Biden's reelection campaign in the 2024 United States presidential election over a third-party/independent challenge by his brother Robert.
+After Biden dropped out, Kennedy endorsed Vice President Kamala Harris's campaign, with the siblings denouncing his brother Robert Jr.'s decision to endorse former President Donald Trump, calling the move a "betrayal".